simeononsecurity/simeononsecurity.ch/content/articles/networking-over-long-distances_-understanding-cabling-types/index.en.md

 * **High Bandwidth**: Fiber optic cables have a much higher bandwidth compared to other types of cables, allowing for faster data transmission over long distances.
 * **Low Signal Loss**: Fiber optic cables experience minimal signal loss over long distances, ensuring reliable and consistent data transmission.
-* **Immunity to Electromagnetic Interference**: Unlike copper cables, fiber optic cables are not affected by electromagnetic interference, making them ideal for long-distance networking in environments with high electrical noise.
+* **Immunity to Electromagnetic Interference**: Unlike copper cables, fiber optic cables aren't affected by electromagnetic interference, making them ideal for long-distance networking in environments with high electrical noise.
 * **Security**: Fiber optic cables are difficult to tap into, providing a higher level of security for long-distance network communication.

 In addition to these advantages, fiber optic cables are also lightweight, flexible, and can transmit data over longer distances without the need for signal boosters or repeaters.